0llievr/Neomon/phase2/README.md

 #### Recipe's Directions
 Recipe directions are formatted in a step by step way to ease users though the cooking process.
+Recipes also include adjustments for how many people the user is cooking.
 <p align="center">
 <img src="../assets/phase2/recipesDirections.png" alt="recipesDirections" width="250" height="545">
 </p>